-Once the assignable insert sends and returns have been set up on the I/O - Input and I/O - Output screens, they can be patched here to channels and groups, in the same way that channel inputs are patched.
+Once the assignable insert sends and returns have been set up on the I/O - Input and I/O - Output screens, they can be patched here to channels and groups.

 The Fader View buttons select which paths are on display.